husjon/valheim_server_oci_setup/Readme.md

 3. When done, Press `Ctrl+X`, then `y` and finally `Enter`.
    **Note**: Mac users might need to use the `Cmd` button instead of `Ctrl`

+For further customization, you may want to change the `~/valheim_server/start_server.custom.sh` file.
+Here you may add / remove flags and environment variables used by the server, for example when adding mods.

+This file is only created if it does not exist, so re-running the setup script will leave it as it, however if there are issues you may remove the `~/valheim_server/start_server.custom.sh` file and re-run the setup script.

 # Starting the Valheim Server

 To start the server, run the command `valheim_server start`